critical thinking - covid 19 - what (may) work & why

 They reacted very quickly in an extraordinary time in the Chinese culture.

-That is, they shut things down in uh Wuhan and um uh Hubai on the 23rd of January.
+That is, they shut things down in Wuhan and Hubei on the 23rd of January.

 The Chinese lunar new year and the Chinese New Year is like a huge cultural deal within their social order.

-Well, the 25th of January was the was the peak of that period.
+Well, the 25th of January was the peak of that period.

-So, what what the Chinese government did was to shut down travel in Hubai province on the equivalent of Thanksgiving in the USA, you know, the Thanksgiving travel period or the Christmas travel period.
+So what the Chinese government did was to shut down travel in Hubei province on the equivalent of Thanksgiving in the USA, you know, the Thanksgiving travel period or the Christmas travel period.

 They shut it down then.

-Their serious problem was that it is estimated that over the two days or three days prior to the shutdown, some five million people left the province.
+Their serious problem was that it is estimated that over the two days or three days prior to the shutdown, some 5 million people left the province.

 There's also reports that at the time they shut it down, they were forcing people onto those last trains and airplanes to get everybody out.